leaflabs/libmaple/docs/source/unix-toolchain.rst

 --------------------------

 So everything worked, and you want to start your own project?
 Great!
 It's easy.
-Just set the environment variable :envvar:`LIB_MAPLE_HOME` in your shell startup script to point to the libmaple repository you cloned (this tutorial assumes you put it in :file:`~/libmaple`).
+Just set the environment variable ``LIB_MAPLE_HOME`` in your shell startup script to point to the libmaple repository you cloned (this tutorial assumes you put it in :file:`~/libmaple`).
 For example, if you use bash as your shell, just put this line in your :file:`~/.bashrc` or :file:`~/.bash_profile`::